Nausea: Common Causes and Natural Healing Strategies

 Use Probiotics To Reduce Nausea

 Probiotics help to populate your gut with good bacteria and create gut flora balance.
-Eating probiotic-rich foods, such as sauerkrauts, kimchi, kefir, and kombucha is important, however, is to prevent or reduce nausea and other digestive issues, it is critical that you also take a daily probiotic supplement.
+Eating probiotic-rich foods, such as sauerkrauts, kimchi, kefir, and kombucha is important, however, to prevent or reduce nausea and other digestive issues, it is critical that you also take a daily probiotic supplement.

 I recommend using soil-based probiotics, such as SBO Probiotics – Ultimate.
 This product is shelf-stable, does not require refrigeration, includes 50 billion CFU of diverse strains of probiotics, and includes a healthy dose of prebiotics for optimal digestion (17).